steveaq/steveaq.github.io/pages/about.md

 On this platform, I combine my passion for the game with rigorous data analysis.
 My goal is to offer you in-depth insights that allow you to appreciate the nuances of football, both on and off the pitch.

-You will find longer, more academically-oriented posts on the Pitch IQ medium page.
 Additionally, I have created Cannon IQ, a dedicated medium mini-blog focusing exclusively on  Arsenal.
-As a die-hard Gunner, I explore the tactics, player analysis, and financial dynamics specific to Arsenal.
+As a lifelong Gunner, I explore the tactics, player analysis, and financial dynamics specific to Arsenal.
 Cannon IQ is my way of connecting with other Arsenal fans and providing my perspective on my club.

 <style>